Prompt Rules

 < >icon in the chat response bubble) - View the complete JSON response, including details about detections and actions taken.

-If your prompt is blocked, the message history shown in the chat window will not be carried over to the next prompt.
+If your prompt is blocked, the chat window does not carry over the message history to the next prompt.

 Example

-Consider the following prompt rules under Input Rules configuration:
+The following prompt rules are configured under Input Rules:

 | Detector | Rule | Action | Description |